Voice Typing vs Traditional Typing: Why GPT‑4o‑Transcribe AI Keyboards Are a Game Changer

 The Future of Text Input: Where We're Heading

 The introduction of GPT-4o-Transcribe is just the beginning.
 As these technologies continue to evolve, we can expect even more impressive capabilities.
+Already in early 2026, we're seeing adoption rates that would have seemed impossible just two years ago.

 The Broader Impact on Communication